noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 #### Fiber[E, A]

-- fiber: concurrently run an effect without blocking the current process (naively similar to scala Future)
+- fiber: concurrently run an effect without block ing the current process (naively similar to scala Future)
   - always prefer higher-level operations rather than using fibers directly
   - all effects are implicitely run on a fiber (e.g. the Main fiber) which acts as a handle on the running computation
     - thus all of this section applies to all other effect sections